 Staff can see which of their reading materials have been accessed by students and how often, while the university has a clearer view of which educational resources are being used.
 The materials that benefit both students and teachers can be further invested in, and the copyright approval process is simplified and made easier for those on tight schedules or unsure of the requirements.

-eReserve Plus allows academics to see which materials are accessed by students and how often.
+eReserve Plus allows faculty to see which materials are accessed by students and how often.

 Creating effective reading lists at all level of education

 As students enter university, many are overwhelmed by the number of texts they feel obligated to purchase and read.
 As they progress into post-graduate study, the amount of required reading only increases, with some universities even posting guides on how to manage the large workload and depth of reading.

 How does eReserve Plus help alleviate some of these issues?
 For a start, teachers can access eReserve Plus directly from within the Learning Management System to search library catalogue, prioritise and group resources as they create reading lists that students can access from anywhere.
 Furthermore, as the ability to leave notes is integrated, the most relevant selections from selected readings can be highlighted.

 When the reading list creation and approval process is made simpler, it produces a ripple effect that benefits everyone.
 Librarians are no longer rushed by approving materials for use, teachers are able to access previous readings lists and create their own with ease, and students are provided a central location to access materials from.

 Need help creating your next reading list?

 Due to the time spent by faculty in compiling reading materials for students – and by librarians in ensuring their copyright compliance – creating a reading list that is both engaging and educational can be a tricky and slow process.
 What makes a great reading list for students?
 Below we’ve highlighted just of the reasons eReserve Plus makes their creation a success.